 Teach your team to take a few of the following steps to keep your entire organization safe from reverse shell attacks:

-Taking a prevention approach by mitigating the risk of reverse shell attacks is the best option organizations have to protect themselves.
-Software security applications can make a difference in those efforts.
+The best option organizations have to protect themselves is to take a prevention approach by mitigating the risk of reverse shell attacks.
+Software security applications can help with those efforts.

 For example, Kiuwan’s Software Composition Analysis (SCA) tools help businesses monitor and detect reverse shell attacks in their early stages.
 We also offer managed application security services to keep organizations safe from these threats to their operations.